VRSpeedruns/VRSpeed.run/docs/main.js.md

 ### `getGame()`

-This function parses the current url to get the current game abbreviation , which sometimes isn't actually a game (on the "stream" page, `getGame()` returns "stream")
+This function parses the current url to get the current game abbreviation , which sometimes isn't actually a game (on the "about" page, `getGame()` returns "about")

 ### `getRun()`